-During the preparation of this Plan, Cap Interest Rates for PENNVEST loans in Dauphin County were listed at 1.512% for years 1 to 5 and 2.063% for years 6 to 20 on the PENNVEST Website.
+During the preparation of this Plan, Cap Interest Rates for PENNVEST loans in Pike County were listed at 1.00% for 20 years.
 This loan may cover the entire project costs or only a portion of the total costs at the discretion of PENNVEST, and based on community need.
 Applications are received, and funding granted four times per year.